 Selected applicants may be invited for an admission interview.
-Successful applicants will receive an offer of admission from the Office of Postgraduate Studies, and may be required to satisfy specified conditions.
+Successful applicants will receive an offer of admission from the HKUST Fok Ying Tung Graduate School, and may be required to satisfy specified conditions.
 Applicants receiving an offer will be expected to accept or decline by a specified date.

-Under special circumstances, students may apply in writing to the Office of Postgraduate Studies for deferred admission to a subsequent regular term.
+Under special circumstances, students may apply in writing to the HKUST Fok Ying Tung Graduate School for deferred admission to a subsequent regular term.
 Requests will be considered on an individual basis by the relevant School/department, who will notify the applicant of the outcome.
 All approvals for deferred admission are valid for not more than two consecutive regular terms, after which re-application for admission to the University must be made.